juanjesus-ldo/scene_generator/README.md

 1. **⏩ Continuous execution**: Runs the entire process in one go using `main_generator.py`, generating images until the total image count or minimum instance requirement is met.
 2. **🔍 Monitored execution**: Uses `monitoring_generator.py` to periodically restart the process after generating a certain number of images, ensuring stability in long-running tasks.

-The continuous method is straightforward, while the monitored method provides more control over long-running generation tasks.
+The continuous method is straightforward, whereas the monitored method enables detailed process control.

 ### Steps to get it up and running: